 Website icon Xpert.Digital

-Bremerhaven Container Port: €3 billion investment for automation and renovation – Who pays for Bremerhaven's future? – Creative image: Xpert.Digital
+Bremerhaven Container Port: 3 billion euro investment for automation and modernization – Who pays for Bremerhaven's future? – Creative image: Xpert.Digital

 What are the biggest challenges for the Bremerhaven container port?

-What investment amounts are required for modernization?
+What investment sums are required for the modernization?

 The figures are impressive and illustrate the scale of the upcoming transformation.
-Senator for Economic Affairs Kristina Vogt estimates the total investment required for the Bremerhaven container terminal at €950 million.
-This sum is comprised of various components: The renovation of the river quay alone is estimated to cost in the "high three-digit million range."
+Senator for Economic Affairs Kristina Vogt puts the total investment required for the Bremerhaven container terminal at 950 million euros.
+This sum is comprised of various components: the renovation of the power quay alone is estimated to cost in the “high three-figure million range”.

 What does the new automation technology look like?

 The technological revolution has already begun.
-As a harbinger of the coming full automation, the new Rail Gate Bremerhaven – a state-of-the-art rail transshipment facility for combined freight transport – went into operation in July 2025.
-This €70 million facility demonstrates the technology of the future: container trains up to 750 meters long can be handled on six transshipment tracks, each 762 meters long.
+As a harbinger of the coming full automation, the new Rail Gate Bremerhaven went into operation in July 2025 – a state-of-the-art rail transshipment facility for combined freight transport.
+This 70 million euro facility demonstrates the technology of the future: Container trains up to 750 meters long can be handled on six transshipment tracks, each 762 meters long.

 What does automation mean for jobs?